Only logged-in members can vote!

 ------------

-Posted by lukasb: Probably they'll notice the mistake and take it back in a few days ( happened to me once and that's how they acted. i pretended i didn't saw it and they pretended they never did it ).
-My advice is wait a few days and if nothing changes, well, u never saw it right?
+Probably they'll notice the mistake and take it back in a few days ( happened to me once and that's how they acted. i pretended i didn't saw it and they pretended they never did it Big Smile ).

 Maybe I'm just an overgrown boy scout but I would alert them to the error.
 Somebody screwed up and it will be found out, and even if you get to keep the money someone will pay the price for your good fortune - and I guarantee you it won't be the pokersite.